chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

 anyone can explain this in the comments, I'd really appreciate it.
 Thanks!

+**edit** Mystery solved!
+A very careful reading of section 8.5.3 reveals the secret:

+>Another issue to keep in mind is that in POSIX time zone names,
+>positive offsets are used for locations west of Greenwich.
+Everywhere
+>else, PostgreSQL follows the ISO-8601 convention that positive
+>timezone offsets are east of Greenwich.

+That is unfortunate.

 ### Footnotes

 <a name="footnote1">1</a>: Don't believe me?
 The actual Postgres time